fiberize/fiberize/README.md

 Event<void> ping;
 Event<void> pong;

-// Fiber that enters an ifinite loop sending pings to the peer and receiving pongs. void ping(FiberRef peer) {
+// Alice and Bob are going to play ping pong.
+Alice starts. void alice(FiberRef peer) {
-    // The fiberize::context namespace contains functions available in fibers.
+    // The fiberize::context namespace contains helper functions available in fibers.
     // The one we need is self(), which returns a reference to the currently running fiber. using namespace context;